Healthier Magic Cookie Bars (Vegan + Gluten-Free)

 Healthier magic cookie bars made grain-free, gluten-free and vegan with homemade sweetened condensed coconut milk.

-Last month I went to Isaac’s school for a holiday celebration and as luck would have it, a parent had brought in Magic Cookie Bars for the teachers.
+Last month I went to Isaac’s school for a holiday celebration and as luck would have it a parent had brought in Magic Cookie Bars for the teachers.
 Remember those bad boys?
-The graham cracker crust, chocolate chips, coconut and sweetened condensed milk… so rich and delicious!
+Some people call them Seven Layer Bars but they have a graham cracker crust, chocolate chips, coconut and sweetened condensed milk… so rich and delicious!
 My mom used to make them and they were one of my favorite holiday baked goods.

 At Isaac’s school that day, I couldn’t resist having a bite (or two).
 It was just as a good as I remembered it: before long the wheels started turning in my head and I had my mind set on making a version of my own.
 I can’t really call these healthy because they’re still decadent, but they’re made with wholesome ingredients and a bit healthier.